Here's Why Dentsply International (XRAY) is a Strong Momentum Stock

 Momentum investors should take note of this Medical stock.
 XRAY has a Momentum Style Score of A, and shares are up 0.7% over the past four weeks.

-Five analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.04 to $2.05 per share.
-XRAY also boasts an average earnings surprise of 10.3%.
+For fiscal 2024, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.04 to $2.05 per share.
+XRAY boasts an average earnings surprise of 10.3%.

 With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, XRAY should be on investors' short list.